mikegleen/modes/doc/source/index.rst

    values when used with the **multiple** command.
 The statement may appear under the **global** command or a specific **multiple** command, which takes precedence.
 The default is "|".
+-  **date** allowed in ``csv2xml.py``.
+Indicates that a field may be in British format, dd mmm yyyy, and should be converted to Modes format.
+If it is already in Modes format, that will be preserved.

 Global-command Statements
 +++++++++++++++++++++++++